 - Moab, Utah

-Take a look at what 24 Travel Bloggers had to say about their favourite travel destinations.
-We start off below with one of our personal favourites, Rome!
+Take a look at what 24 Travel Bloggers had to say about their favorite travel destinations.
+We start off below with one of our personal favorites, Rome!

 We love that the architecture has been so well preserved.
 It was an incredible feeling to stand among so much history.
 This is a feeling that you do not find in a lot of European cities that are taken over by wanting to become more modern.
 It is a feeling that you won’t soon forget.

-With so many amazing travel destinations in the world, it takes a lot for a country to make it onto our list of favourite travel destinations, but South Africa makes it with ease.
+With so many amazing travel destinations in the world, it takes a lot for a country to make it onto our list of favorite travel destinations, but South Africa makes it with ease.

 South Africa is a beautiful and diverse country.
 It has fantastic beaches, dramatic mountain ranges and an incredible array of wildlife and, of course, the jewel in its crown, Cape Town, which has been voted the best city in the world time and time again.

-The best region of South Africa to explore with a family is the Western Cape which includes Cape Town, the beautiful winelands, the famous Garden Route and plenty of non-malarial game viewing opportunities.
+The best region of South Africa to explore with a family in the Western Cape includes Cape Town, the beautiful Winelands, the famous Garden Route, and plenty of non-malarial game viewing opportunities.